 Chord Diagram

-A chord diagram is a graphical method of displaying inter-relationships between data radially around a circle.
-It represents flows or connections between several entities (called nodes) with the relationships between the nodes typically drawn as arcs connecting the data.
-Here the size of the arc is proportional to the importance of the flow.
-Chord diagrams are used to visualize data ranging from business use cases to complex scientific data.
+A chord diagram (chord plot) is a graphical method of displaying inter-relationships between data radially around a circle.
+It represents flows or connections between entities (called nodes), with relationships drawn as arcs where arc size is proportional to flow importance.
+Chord diagrams excel at visualizing complex interconnections in business use cases, migration patterns, or scientific datasets.

 Quick details: